 The program’s two very different homestay experiences—in Rabat and a small village—reveal the enormous contrast between life in urban and rural Morocco.

-You will live with a family in Rabat’s 17th-century medina for eight weeks.
+You will live with a family in Rabat’s 17th-century medina for twelve weeks.
 Accompanied by your host family, you may shop in the souk, visit local cafés, and buy bread at the neighborhood faran (bakery).
 You may also visit the hammam (public bath).
 Homestays often provide an opportunity to participate in family events such as weddings, newborn naming ceremonies, and community soccer matches.

 The homestay in Rabat is coordinated by the program's host institution, the Center for Cross Cultural Learning, which has been working with Moroccan homestay families for more than a decade.